 This question gets tricky to answer because there are many factors that may affect how long this service will take.
 Generally, it can be done in about five business days, but ultimately it will depend on the availability of parts and time in the shop’s schedule.

-Avoiding transmission problems is sometimes unavoidable, but there are some things you can do to limit your risk.
-Start by making an appointment with your local transmission repair shop – General Transmission.
-We’ll inspect the whole vehicle, focusing on the transmission, determining how your vehicle is running and if there’s anything we can do to make it better.
+Transmission problems are sometimes unavoidable, but there are some things you can do to limit your risk.
+Start by making an appointment with your local transmission repair shop.
+General Transmission provides the best transmission repair Reno has to offer.
+We’ll inspect the whole vehicle, focusing on the transmission, determining how your vehicle is running, and if there’s anything we can do to make it better.
 You can also check your fluids on your own and just be aware of any strange noises, smells, or sounds coming from the hood.
 If you do notice a problem arise, be sure to call a transmission specialist for help.